 What historic landscapes mean to us

-We’re carrying out historic landscape surveys on all our sites.
+We carry out historic landscape surveys on all the sites we look after.
 We make field visits, study archives and aerial photographs to build up a picture of each site's archaeological significance.
-Why is this work so important to us, and why do we think it’s important for you too?
+Here's why this work is so important to us, and why we think it’s important for you too.

-Surveys also record the 'ordinary' details of landscape which might otherwise be taken for granted and forgotten.
-A survey and research into field banks and walls at West Penwith, Cornwall, and in the Lake District, reveal that existing fields reflect the shapes of much earlier ones, and the field walls are actually the 'fossilised' survivals of medieval, sometimes prehistoric enclosures.
+Surveys also record the 'ordinary' details of landscapes which might otherwise be taken for granted and forgotten.
+A survey and research into field banks and walls in West Penwith, Cornwall, and in the Lake District, reveal that existing fields reflect the shapes of much earlier ones, and the field walls are actually the 'fossilised' survivals of medieval, sometimes prehistoric enclosures.

 Features like these are significant for their local distinctiveness, giving identity and character to a particular area and to the people who belong to it.
 That's why we value the richness of everyday elements of the landscape as significant parts of the whole, giving local colour and context to the wider picture.